Risk Management

 Emerging Risks

-Emerging risks present new challenges stemming from various changes and are considered significant threats to airport business operations.
-These risks may have a material impact on both the airport business and society, depending on each specific issue.
-Such risks encompass factors related to environmental, social, and governance (ESG) dimensions, including climate change, resource scarcity, regulatory shifts, and technological disruptions.
+Emerging risks represent challenges arising from various changes that may pose risks to airport business operations and could significantly impact the airport business and society across different contexts depending on each risk issue.
+These risks encompass environmental, social, and governance factors, such as climate change, resource scarcity, regulatory changes, and technological disruptions, as well as international conflicts and political polarization.

-The management of emerging risks requires a proactive strategy to ensure organizational resilience, minimize potential negative impacts, and capitalize on opportunities for sustainable growth.
-Identifying and addressing these risks will enable the organization to better align with global sustainability goals and preserve long-term business value.
+Managing emerging risks requires proactive strategies to ensure resilience, mitigate potential adverse impacts, and capitalize on opportunities for sustainable growth.
+Identifying and addressing these risks enables the organization to better align with global sustainability goals and preserve long-term business value.

 Description